 Objective 3: Improve officer's ability to correctly identify dog breeds and interpret Breed Standards that may be prescribed from time to time.

 Activity When Evaluation Industry training as available from DJPR for Officer to attend and complete.
-January 2023 as available Completion of formal training and incorporated in the annual Performance Development Review and within budget constraints
+January 2023 as available Ongoing

 Objective 4: All Officers to be offered the opportunity to complete formal prosecution training.